Defined Contribution (DC) costs and charges for UKRF members

 • The rules of the Financial Services Compensation Scheme (FSCS) to understand which of the UKRF’s DC investment funds may be able to make a claim on the FSCS.

 The Trustee will continue to monitor the type and level of protection of assets across the UKRF’s investment fund range.
-In the event that any changes are made to the UKRF fund range in future, the Trustee will consider and determine if a further review of these protections is required.
+There has been no fundamental change made to the UKRF fund range over the period and the position therefore remains unchanged.
+However, in the event that any changes are made to the UKRF fund range in future, the Trustee will consider and determine if a further review of these protections is required.

 Back to top